 Will a wall-hung toilet support a heavy person?

 Yes.
-The steel frame is engineered for loads of 400 kg and above — that is the standard across all major manufacturers.
-The anchoring to the wall and floor distributes the weight evenly.
+The steel frame is rated for loads of 400 kg and above — that is the standard among all major manufacturers.
+The fixings to the wall and floor spread the weight evenly.

 Can the frame be fitted to a plasterboard wall?

-Only if reinforced profiles or timber noggins are built into the stud wall.
-The frame bolts to the structural members behind the board, not to the plasterboard itself.
-Without reinforcement it is not possible.
+Yes, but only if reinforced profiles or timber noggins are built into the stud wall.
+The frame is bolted to the structural members behind the board, not to the plasterboard itself.
+Without reinforcement, it cannot be done properly.

 What if the cistern breaks inside the wall?

-Access to the flush mechanism and cistern internals is through the flush-plate opening.
-The valve, fill mechanism and seals can all be replaced through that opening without removing the cladding.
+The flush mechanism and cistern internals are accessed through the flush-plate opening.
+The valve, fill mechanism, and seals can all be changed through that opening without taking off the cladding.

 Which frame should I buy?

 Established brands — Geberit, Grohe Rapid SL, Viega.
-Spare parts and service support are readily available.
-Budget no-name frames save money upfront but cause headaches when repairs are needed.
+Spare parts and service support are easy to get.
+Cheap no-name frames may save money at the start, but they become a problem when repairs are needed.

 How long does the installation take?

-Between 3 and 5 hours, depending on the wall condition, pipe layout and whether cladding is required.
+Between 3 and 5 hours, depending on the wall condition, pipe layout, and whether cladding is needed.
 If the frame is already built in, hanging the bowl alone takes about an hour to ninety minutes.

 Can the toilet be relocated to a different position?

-It can, but the waste outlet must be rerouted with the correct fall maintained.
-This increases the scope and cost.
-Discuss it with the installer before starting the renovation.
+Yes, but the waste outlet has to be rerouted while keeping the correct fall.
+That adds to both the scope and the cost.
+It is best to discuss it with the installer before the renovation starts.

 Book the installation